cemsbr/yala/README.rst

 Configuration
 -------------

-Besides the configuration of each linter, as in their docs, you can specify other options in *setup.cfg*.
+Besides the standard configuration files of each linter, as in their docs, you can specify any command-line option in *setup.cfg* with yala.

-It's possible to define command line arguments for linters in *setup.cfg*, which is particularly useful for *pylint*, a linter that ignores this file and requires you to write an extra one only for itself.
+Writing command-line arguments for linters in *setup.cfg* is particularly useful for *pylint* because it ignores *setup.cfg* and requires you to write an extra file.
+Now, you don't have to.

-The default configuration file is ``yala/setup.cfg`` that you can copy and customize.
+The default configuration file is in ``yala/setup.cfg``.
+You can copy it to your project's root folder and customize it.
+If you need other configuration for a nested directory, just create another file there.

-You can have this file in upper directories and override it in lower directories if needed.

 Linters' options